 LaunchPad contains resources for you and your students.
 In this tutorial, we'll take a detailed look at both types separately.
 Let's begin with student resources.
-Click here to go to the landing page of LaunchPad for Modern Principles: Economics.
+Click the following link to go to the landing page of LaunchPad for Modern Principles: Economics.

 What resources are available for my students?

 Check Your Understanding QuizzesTaken from the book Check Yourself Questions are compiled into a single quiz for every chapter.
 These are perfect for graded assessment and student practice.
 They serve as an excellent post reading resource.

 e-BookLaunchPad’s e-Book integrates the text with an assortment of media-powered learning tools, and a variety of customization options for students and instructors.
 Worth’s acclaimed e-Book platform was developed by a cognitive psychologist (PhD, Yale University) who taught undergraduate psychology at the University of Massachusetts.